john-raymon/john-raymon/README.md

-### Hi there, I'm a 22 year old self-taught front-developer, UI designer, aspiring serial-entrepreneur.
+### Hi there, I'm a 22 year old self-taught front-developer, UI designer, and aspiring serial-entrepreneur.
 A part of the Commercejs.com team. 👋🏽